 The answer is simple.
 If owning a large home starts to become a hassle for you, you can always consider selling your home/apartment in favor of a much smaller one.
 As a result, you could potentially halve the costs of paying for mortgage, utility, and property bills in one fell swoop.

-All across America whether you live in a rural town or in the city, festivals, parades, and public activities are hosted for free.
+Another tip for frugal retirement living is to find free stuff to do!
+All across America, whether you live in a city or rural town, festivals, parades, and public activities are hosted for free.
 When you retire, the last thing you want to do is to sit around all day bored out of your mind.
 Some people capitalize on this time of renewed availability to explore the world around them and partake in fun activities.

 The major source of expenses for any recent retirees will be attributed to health insurance plans.
 Luckily, this doesn’t have to mean the end of the world for you or your wallet as there are ways of mitigating these costs.
 The most helpful thing about retiring at the age of 65 is that you’re immediately eligible to apply for Medicare.